 Brands like the Los Angeles based brand ReDone, give life to old models that have been discarded, by recovering and reassembling vintage garments.
 You can read more about ReDone and sustainable denim practices in this related post on the 8 Best Green Jeans Denim Brands.

 The sustainability of denim fabric would depend on the origin of the fibers that are used, being it natural, artificial or synthetic.

 - Natural fibers are derived from materials that are present in nature.
 It would either come from plants, like cotton, linen, bamboo and hemp, or it would be derived from animals, like silk, wool and leather.
 Discover more about natural fibers in this post on What are Natural Fibers.

 - Artificial fibers are derived from natural products, but through chemical processes, they are then reworked to produce fibers.
 These include cellulose fibers, like viscose from trees, milk fiber from animals, or orange and apple fibers derived from agricultural waste.
-Discover more about cellulose fibers in this post on Viscose fabric – the textile made from cellulose, and orange and apple fibers are discussed in this post on 5 Innovative Textile Solutions for Vegans.
+Discover more about cellulose fibers in this post on Viscose fabric – the textile made from cellulose.
+Orange and apple fibers are discussed in this post on 5 Innovative Textile Solutions for Vegans.

 - Synthetic fibers are made through transformation of chemical substances, with the origin being petrochemical.
 If you are interested to learn more about synthetic fibers, then read this post on Synthetic fibers vs natural fibers – which one will you choose.